PrefectHQ/prefect-cloud/README.md

 ```bash
 prefect-cloud deploy ... --run --parameters name=value
 ```
-Parameters must match the function's arguments.
-For example, if your function is `def hello(name: str)`, use `--parameters name=Alice`.

 **Dependencies**

-Specify dependencies using `--with`:
 ```bash
 # Package names
 prefect-cloud deploy ... --with pandas --with numpy